 SJSU DI: Frequently Asked Questions

-REGARDING THE MASTER'S DEGREE REQUIREMENT FOR RD EXAM, EFFECTIVE 1/1/2024
+REGARDING SJSU DI ELIGIBILITY AND THE GRADUATE DEGREE REQUIREMENT FOR THE RD EXAM, EFFECTIVE 1/1/2024

-For SJSU Undergraduate Dietetic students who plan to apply/complete the SJSU DI and want to become an RD before the Master's Degree Requirement becomes effective:
+For SJSU Undergraduate Dietetic students who plan to apply/complete the SJSU DI and want to become an RD before the Graduate Degree Requirement becomes effective:

 - You must complete your DPD coursework (BS Nutritional Science, Dietetics concentration) by Spring 2022 at the latest.